peprodev/ultimate-invoice/readme.txt

 == Frequently Asked Questions ==

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/pepro-ultimate-invoice)

 = How can I show compact total order in PDF invoices? =

 Use hook below and add it into your plugin or theme's `function.php`